 When living in Arizona, she was the assistant principal violist of the Phoenix Symphony, the principal violist of the Phoenix Symphony Sinfonietta and the Arizona Chamber Orchestra for which she performed regularly as a viola soloist.
 She was also the pianist of the Concorda Trio with cellist Michael Center and violinist Dana Pasley.

 Currently, Annie plays in the Baltimore Chamber Orchestra.
 In the recent years, she has also performed in the Arizona Musicfest Orchestra in Scottsdale, AZ, the Black Pearl Orchestra in Philadelphia, PA, South Florida Symphony in Key West, FL, and the Seattle Opera.

 An arts administrator, teacher and visual artist, Annie has produced multimedia presentations for live concerts for the American Studio Orchestra and the Philadelphia Orchestra; created promotional videos for Intercultural Journeys; taught classes and served as the marketing director for the Academy Of Music Northwest in Seattle, WA.
-She is a chamber music coach for the Cornish Summer Music, Summer Sounds, Bellevue Youth Symphony and Seattle Chamber Music Society’s ‘Music In The Classroom’ Program.
+She is a chamber music and upper strings coach for Seattle and Bellevue School districts, Bellevue Youth Symphony, Cascade Youth Symphony and Seattle Chamber Music Society’s ‘Music In The Classroom’ Program.

 Annie is also a writer for the International Rescue Committee (IRC) newsletters and is passionate about organizing and performing in concerts to benefit organizations that provide assistance to homeless people, refugees and victims of natural disasters.